As of March 13, 2014

 The Governance, Compensation and Nominating Committee shall have the following duties and responsibilities in addition to any others that may be assigned by the Board from time to time:

-- Assist in identifying, interviewing and recruiting candidates for the Board;
+- Identifying, interviewing and recruiting candidates for the Board;

-- Annually present to the Executive Committee a list of individuals recommended for nomination for election to the Board at the annual meeting of shareholders;
+- Annually present to the Board a list of individuals recommended for nomination for election to the Board at the annual meeting of shareholders;

-- Review and make recommendations about changes to the charter of the Governance, Compensation and Nominating Committee as required in the Committee’s opinion;
+- Annually review and reassess the adequacy of, and make recommendations to the Board about changes to, the charter of the Governance, Compensation and Nominating Committee as required in the Committee’s opinion;

 - Review and approve corporate goals and objectives relevant to the CEO’s compensation and evaluate the CEO’s performance relative to those goals and objectives and set the CEO’s compensation annually;

-- Make recommendations annually to the Board with respect to the non-CEO compensation as the Committee deems appropriate;
+- Make recommendations annually to the Board with respect to the non-CEO compensation, including all other executive officers, as the Committee deems appropriate;

 - Produce a report concerning compensation in compliance with SEC requirements;